 - Major companies that cited this technology again last week: Apple, Google, Samsung and Huawei (Chinese; world’s largest telecommunications company).

-Of the four new international citations:
+The four new international citations include:

-- Citations in 2 filings in China:
+- Two patent filings in China:

 - Samsung Electronics Co.
 LTD: CN105518616 A (20160420)